AlenaSmolenchuk/DataBaseLabs/2sem/Lab2-5/README.md

 Python.

 # Task 2.
-Replace the basic people and phone tables in the project with the ones specified in your version.
+Replace the basic people and phone tables in the project with room and shelving tables without links to other tables.

 # Task 3.
 Finish the possibility of deleting entities for the first table.